Canva PDF Editor review

 If you’re printing your PDF, you can also add margins and bleed lines to ensure you haven’t placed objects too close to the edge, thereby cutting off content.

 To remove or edit existing content, click on an element.
-This reveals a small pop-up just above, letting you duplicate or delete the element.
-Hit the three dots to unfurl even more options, such as copy, paste, animate, and comment for those engaged in online collaboration
+This reveals a small pop-up just above it, letting you add a comment (to engage in online collaboration), duplicate, or delete the element.
+Hit the three dots to that menu’s right to unfurl even more options, such as copy, paste, align and work with layered elements.

-For even more efficiency, Canva PDF editor supports keyboard shortcuts - you can precisely move elements using the arrow keys, for instance, or select an element, hit delete and it’ll vanish.
+For even more efficiency, Canva PDF Editor supports keyboard shortcuts - the traditional ones you’re used to, such as copy, paste, duplicate, undo and redo work as expected, you can precisely move elements using the arrow keys, or select an element, hit delete and it’ll vanish.

 • Editing & modifying: 5/5